When it comes to studio-to-transmitter links (STLs), reliability is the most important factor.

 What makes it so reliable?

-BRIC-Link II features HotSwap, a tool that allows users to back up studio-to-transmitter links (STL) or other dedicated links with a wireless modem.
+BRIC-Link III features HotSwap (as does the older BRIC-Link II model), a tool that allows users to back up studio-to-transmitter links (STL) or other dedicated links with a wireless modem.
 HotSwap lets users select a network that will only be engaged if the primary network fails.
 The system will warn of this status with a contact closure, and automatically fallback to the primary once it’s restored.
 Fall-over to backup happens in a matter of seconds, and fallback is seamless.

 More than just combining networks, CrossLock can also monitor and dynamically adjust how much of your stream is being placed on each network in real time.
 When necessary, CrossLock can apply appropriate error correction, recovery, or concealment techniques.
 And when a network becomes unusable, CrossLock can isolate it, without any user intervention.